AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 }

-Clears the canvas each frame with a deep blue color
+Clears the canvas and fills it with a deep blue color each frame, erasing the previous frame's drawings

 background(230, 50, 10);